pesca/TipCalculator/README.md

 The following **additional** features are implemented:

-- [x] Using the system font's monospaced numbers feature
+- [x] Using the system font's monospaced numbers feature.
+This way the decimal point does not move when the bill amount is updated.
-- [x] Adding a clear button to reset the bill amount
+- [x] Clear button to reset the bill amount.

 ## Video Walkthrough